 Mir said teenage skin already sluffs dead skin cells on its own, so he discourages the use of apricot scrubs or scrubs containing beads, because they can be abrasive and irritating.
 Gohara also said scrubbing is a big no-no. “Sometimes, teens think acne is from dirt and they start to scrub it, but scrubbing is bad,” she said.
 Gohara recommended teens use a gentle, alcohol-free exfoliant once a week, in the form of glycolic pads.

 Gohara says these pads, made for sensitive skin, exfoliate gently with an alcohol-free (non-drying) formula.

 Don't pop pimples

-Though it isn’t the absolute worst thing a teen can do (if the pimple has come to a head), all three dermatologists warn against popping pimples — spot treating them is more effective.
+Though it isn’t the absolute worst thing a teen can do (if the pimple has come to a head), according to the dermatologists we spoke to, all three warned against popping pimples.
 “Picking and popping pimples can lead to scarring, because you increase inflammation.
-Once in a while a dermatologist will do it, and some people feel a compulsion to pick and pop, but it's something that we like to discourage,” says Mir.
+Once in a while a dermatologist will do it, and some people feel a compulsion to pick and pop, but it's something that we like to discourage,” said Mir.

 When to see a dermatologist for acne

-Gohara says if breakouts leave scars or don’t respond to a regular routine of gentle cleansing, exfoliation and spot treatment, a consultation with a dermatologist might be in order.
-“Some people need something stronger to manage their acne, like an oral antibiotic,” Gohara says.
+If breakouts leave scars or don’t respond to a regular routine of gentle cleansing, exfoliation and spot treatment, a consultation with a dermatologist might be in order, said Gohara.
+“Some people need something stronger to manage their acne, like an oral antibiotic,” she said.

 And teens shouldn’t get discouraged.
-Though acne can be really annoying, 99.9% cases are curable, says Gohara.
+Though acne can be really annoying, 99.9% of cases are curable, according to Gohara.